mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 $$ \text{MSVE}( \boldsymbol{w} ) = \frac{1}{N} \sum_{s \in S}  \mu(s) \big[ U^{*}(s) - \hat{U}(s, \boldsymbol{w}) \big]^{2}  $$

 **Update rule**: the update rule for differentiable approximator is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
 The [gradient](https://en.wikipedia.org/wiki/Gradient) is a generalisation of the concept of derivative which applies to functions of several variables.
 You can imagine the gradient as the vector that points in the direction of the greatest rate of increase.
-Intuitively, if you want to reach the top of a mountain the gradient is an arrow that in each moment show you in which direction you should walk.
+Intuitively, if you want to reach the top of a mountain the gradient is a signpost that in each moment show you in which direction you should walk.
 The gradient is generally represented with the operator $$\nabla$$ also known as **nabla**.
 The goal in gradient descent is to minimise the error measure.
 We can achieve this goal moving in the direction of the negative gradient vector, meaning that we are not moving anymore to the top of the mountain but downslope.
 At each step we adjust the parameter vector $$\boldsymbol{w}$$ moving a step closer to the valley.
 First of all, we have to estimate the gradient vector for $$ \text{MSE}( \boldsymbol{w} )$$ or $$ \text{MSVE}( \boldsymbol{w} )$$.
 Those error functions are based on $$\boldsymbol{w}$$.
 In order to get the gradient vector we have to calculate the partial derivative of each weight with respect to all the other weights.
 Secondly, once we have the gradient vector we have to adjust the value of all the weights in accordance with the negative direction of the gradient.
 In mathematical terms, we can update the vector $$\boldsymbol{w}$$ at $$t+1$$ as follows: